 Once you’ve determined how you will communicate your need for IT support with the company you choose, the next question you should ask is fairly straightforward: how do you handle requests once you get them?
 A ticket system is the best way to go, and the system should be reliable enough that the IT support company can see the details, assign the best person for the job, and get that issue resolved quickly.
 Structure and workflow are crucial, so get a feel for these things before you make your decision.

 Though you may only need basic IT support services for now, this may change a great deal as time goes on.
-You might find yourself in need of a complete network overhaul, and in this case, hiring someone to assist with network design can benefit you for many years to come.
+You might find yourself in need of a complete network overhaul, and in this case, hiring someone to assist with network design or network cabling can benefit you for many years to come.
 Try to find a company that offers you a variety of other services that you can take advantage of when the need arises.
 Cloud storage, telephone and VoIP, and even security cameras with remote access are all beneficial in their own way, especially as your company grows.